Georgetown University in Qatar: Executive and Professional programs

+Current students and graduates of GU-Q will be offered special accelerated program considerations to enroll at Georgetown University's graduate professional schools and programs.

+Admissions

+Georgetown University in Qatar has an acceptance rate of 20% for the Class of 2027.
+Its yield rate is unknown.
+The university is need-blind.

+Research and faculty

 The Center for International and Regional Studies (CIRS) sponsors studies of regional and international significance, including research initiatives in the areas of international relations, political economy, and domestic politics of the Persian Gulf.

-Admission

-Georgetown University in Qatar has an acceptance rate of 27% for the Class of 2021.

-Research

 Past and current research projects have included the study of Islamic bioethics, skills training for migrant workers, food security in Qatar, Arabic language pedagogy for heritage learners, and the history of women in Persian Gulf countries, among many other topics.
 Funding sources are available both within GU-Q and from external funding bodies.

 GU-Q students formed the Middle Eastern Studies Association (MESSA) in 2012 as a forum for organizing an annual global conference to showcase undergraduate research in the social sciences and humanities.
 The conference is also fully organized by GU-Q students who consult extensively with a faculty board to help select papers for presentation and to peer review papers for possible publication in the annual Journal of the Georgetown University in Qatar Middle Eastern Studies Student Association.
 This journal is the first peer-reviewed scholarly journal run by students in Qatar.

 GU-Q students have access to research grants funded by the Qatar National Research Fund Undergraduate Research Experience Program (QNRF-UREP) for research projects with topics that are relevant to Qatar's national development.